lacoco-lab/lacoco-lab.github.io/courses/classics-25/index.md

 **Room:** Building C7 3 - Seminar Room 1.14

 **Registration:**

+**There are are no more spots left in the seminar.**
-* If you are an **LST / CoLi** student, and want to take this class, you should directly register in the [Course Management System (CMS)](https://cms.sic.saarland/milestones_2526/).
-Admissions decision will be made around the end of the first week of the semester.
+* ~~If you are an **LST / CoLi** student, and want to take this class, you should directly register in the [Course Management System (CMS)](https://cms.sic.saarland/milestones_2526/).
+Admissions decision will be made around the end of the first week of the semester.~~

-* If you are a **Computer Science** student, you should initially register via the Computer Science department seminar registration system.
+* ~~If you are a **Computer Science** student, you should initially register via the Computer Science department seminar registration system.
 If you want to take the seminar but were not selected by the assignment system, please apply for the waiting list by emailing ysarrof@lst.uni-saarland.de.
-Only register in [Course Management System (CMS)](https://cms.sic.saarland/milestones_2526/) once you were selected by the assignment system or otherwise admitted by us.
+Only register in [Course Management System (CMS)](https://cms.sic.saarland/milestones_2526/) once you were selected by the assignment system or otherwise admitted by us.~~

 ## Syllabus

 Each week covers foundational work in AI, ML, or NLP, presented by students and followed by discussion.
 Pairings are based on thematic coherence.
-This list is not binding, and depending on the interest of participants, we might substitute a paper here and there or break up the contents of a session over multiple weeks. g
+This list is not binding, and depending on the interest of participants, we might substitute a paper here and there or break up the contents of a session over multiple weeks.

 #### **Theme 1 – Computation and Intelligence**
 - Turing (1936): *On Computable Numbers*